 • Assuming that disabled people’s personalities fit into just a few main categories, like sad and pitiful, cheerful and innocent, or bitter and complaining.

 • Associating specific stereotypes with particular conditions.
-For example, that people with Down Syndrome are happy, friendly, and naive, mentally ill people are unpredictable and dangerous, or autistic people are cold, tactless, and unknowable.
+For example, that people with Down Syndrome are happy, friendly, and naive.

 3. Resenting disabled people for advantages or privileges you think they have as a group.
 This is one of the main flip sides of condescension and sentimentality towards disabled people.
-It’s driven by a combination of petty everyday resentments and false, dark, and quasi-political convictions, such as:
+It’s driven by a combination of petty everyday resentments:

 • Disabled people get good parking spaces, discounts, and all kinds of other little unearned favors.

-• Unlike other “minorities,” everyone likes and supports disabled people.
+• Unlike other marginalised groups, everyone likes and supports disabled people.
 They aren’t oppressed, they are coddled.

 • Disabled people don’t have to work and get government benefits for life.